Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/272_Closest_Binary_Search_Tree_Value_II.md

             initializeStackWithInOrder(is_adding_successor ? root->right : root->left,
                                        target, k, nodes, is_adding_successor);

+            // Early terminate, no need to traverse the whole tree.
+            // Note that, if we find a node whose value is same as target,
-            // early terminate, no need to traverse the whole tree if ((is_adding_successor && root->val <= target)
+            // we add to predecessor.
+That's why here we have one <= and one <. if ((is_adding_successor && root->val <= target)
                 || (!is_adding_successor && root->val > target)) {
                 return;